 However, to qualify to be in contention for a batting title, which is given to the player with the highest batting average each year, that player must have at least 502 plate appearances.
 When average out for an entire year, that means a player must average 3.1 plate appearances per game for an entire 162-game schedule.
 Other than qualifying for year end and career awards, plate appearances do not have as much meaning as official at bats.

-An official at bat occurs when a player reaches base on either a hit, fielder’s choice, or error, or when a batter is put out on a non-sacrifice fly/bunt play.
+An official at bat occurs when a player reaches base on either a hit, fielder’s choice, or error, or when a batter is put out on a non-sacrifice fly/bunt play (scoring of errors in baseball).
 Official at bats do not mean as much for awards, but they are the standard of record keeping.

 Any time you are watching a game in later innings and you see that a player is 1 or 3, that means that player has had three official at bats that game.
 Official at bats are used more often and spoken about more often than plate appearances.

 To read about other scoring issues in baseball, visit our articles linked below: